Last updated: 2022-03-07

 For large and complex projects it might be appropriate to setup a tri-lateral project contract structure in which party A "delegates" certain tasks and / or decisions to a third party C, while party B remains the main supplier of the project results.
 Party C takes over partial responsibilities, e.g. in project coordination, verification of design and engineering results, or design approvals, etc.

-Most of these triangular contracts are based on templates provided by the International Federation of Consulting Engineers, FIDIC (which actually stands for the French name of that organization, Fédération Internationale Des Ingénieurs-Conseils).
+Most of these trilateral or triangular contracts are based on templates provided by the International Federation of Consulting Engineers, FIDIC (which actually stands for the French name of that organization, Fédération Internationale Des Ingénieurs-Conseils).
 In FIDIC based contracts, we call party A the Employer, party B the Contractor, and party C the Consulting Engineer.

 There are different types of templates, including

 You find a wealth of information about FIDIC on their site www.fidic.org, especially in their bookstore.

 The biggest advantages of the triangular contract structure are their relevance for larger projects and the possibility of delegating certain project management and other responsibilities to a third party.
 However, a disadvantage is the behavior of some engineers or consultants who are scared, not able or not willing to make clear decisions - e.g. in case of design approvals - and thus, delay the work progress in their projects.

 For very complex projects which need the contribution of different large companies these companies can setup a consortium.
 In this project contract structure, there is one contract that binds the consortium partners, e.g. companies B, C, D and E, together into the consortium, and another contract between the project owner, party A, and the consortium.